 What’s This Cost?

-It costs nothing to get in touch with us, to speak to one of the law firms we work with, or to have an attorney review your credit card statements for any hidden fees.
+It costs nothing to get in touch with us, to speak to one of the law firms we work with, or to have an attorney review your credit or debit card statements for any hidden fees.

 Attorneys working with ClassAction.org are investigating whether certain banks and credit card companies are charging consumers illegal and hidden fees on foreign transactions.

 To help with their investigation, they need to hear from consumers who made purchases in foreign currencies on credit and debit cards issued by any of the following banks: